zachary-krepelka/youtube-thumbnail-downloader/README.md

 These help flags are available for both scripts.
 Note that `manager` builds on top of `grabber`, so its operation is more complex.
-I recommand that you try `grabber` first.
+I recommend that you try `grabber` first.

 ## Usage